Pacing the runs in HYROX is one of the hardest parts of the race to get right.

 Over shorter distances / race times, this can be manageable (within reason).
 But when you are talking about something as long as a HYROX it just makes the latter stages of the race too hard, and you slow too much.

 Essentially, you want to just push to the point where you aren’t excessively fatiguing yourself for the latter stages of the race.
-It’s a difficult thing to manage – and it comes with training sessions designed with that purpose in mind, as well as experience of the HYROX events themselves.
+It’s a difficult thing to manage – and can come with appropriate training, as well as race experience.

 Consistent pacing will almost certainly mean deliberately slowing yourself towards the start of the race.
 You will likely feel like you could be going faster (and many athletes around you will be going faster).
 This can be mentally challenging.
 However, it is better to slow yourself down deliberately at the start, than be forced to slow down towards the end (or sooner!)